vioxcd/tsmd/README.md

 4. Fourth try (2nd week of September)
     - Doing some analysis with the data.
 Though not as insightful as I'd imagine.
     - Finishing the deduplicator and changing my mind about merging (maybe later?)
+5. Not a try, just an update (2nd week of October) **(latest update)**
+    - It's one month in and it's going pretty well so far!
+Can definitely say that my browsing sessions and search experience have been improving quite dramatically
+    - Added friendly summary README on `fun_analysis` folder

 ## Next idea